SU-UComm/sr-content-hub/README.md

 Some portions of the defauls tailwind includes are commented out as this would duplicate the global styles.
 Main configuration file can be found in the root directory - tailwind.config.js

-## Using Contexts and Reducers
-[Contexts](https://reactjs.org/docs/context.html) and [Reducers](https://reactjs.org/docs/hooks-reference.html#usereducer) are used to set and get application data being the source of truth for all initial configurations and data being input by the user while using the app.
-This is similar to using [Redux](https://redux.js.org/) but without a need for external library.

-There are two contexts present:
-* AppState - this is used to store initial data like translations, application steps etc. This data is stored in localStorage
-* DataState - this is where data input from the user is stored

-Example code can be found in [ReactContexts](http://127.0.0.1:3000/reactContexts.html)

 ## Property validation
 [prop-types](https://www.npmjs.com/package/prop-types) is used for that.
 It comes in handy when debuging as is considered good practice overall.